Djokovic wins record-equalling 20th Grand Slam and sixth Wimbledon title

 - Oops!Something went wrong.Please try again later.

-Novak Djokovic won a record-equalling 20th Grand Slam title and sixth Wimbledon on Sunday with a four-set victory over battling Matteo Berrettini of Italy.
+Novak Djokovic won a record-equalling 20th Grand Slam title and sixth Wimbledon on Sunday with a four-set victory over Italian slugger Matteo Berrettini with rival superstar Roger Federer hailing the achievement as a "wonderful performance".

 His win also put him three-quarters of the way to the first calendar Grand Slam of all four majors since 1969.